-Cart Abandonment offers to belong to automated messages sections triggered when someone has selected products in their cart but has not completed their purchase.
+Cart Abandonment offers to belong to automated message sections triggered when someone has selected products in their cart but has not completed their purchase.

-You should add this type of discount in your sales tactic as in 2020; the cart abandonment rate was as high as 88%.
+You should add this type of discount to your sales tactic as in 2020; the cart abandonment rate was as high as 88%.

 Imagine the boost you can have in your sale numbers if you can turn around even a tiny amount of these abandoned carts.